 How Guitar Strings Were Originally Made

 According to Maestros of the Guitar, the most frequently used material for guitar strings in the past was called “catgut.”
-They were used to string up a multitude of instruments, including violins, guitar, lutes, and harps, in addition to much older snare drums.
+They were used to string up a multitude of instruments, including violins, guitars, lutes, and harps, in addition to much older snare drums.

-The website claims that they used the intestinal lining from livestock, usually sheep and cattle.
+The website claims that they used the intestinal lining of livestock, usually sheep and cattle.
 In the past, they used the term, cattle, to describe both bulls and cows.
 Purportedly, the origin of the term, “catgut,” is a short-form version of the word, cattle gut.

 Another origin attributed to folklore from the past was the word, kitgut, with the word, kit, meaning fiddle.
 Bass strings were also used in this way, although, the catgut was wound around a silk core thread.

 Moreover, in classical Greek Mythology, there was a story of the son of Zeus, Hermes, who made a stringed instrument through the use of tortoise intestines.
-Using cow-skin, the instrument-maker stretched the material over a shell for a soundboard, creating seven strings out of sheep intestines.
+Using cow skin, the instrument maker stretched the material over a shell for a soundboard, creating seven strings out of sheep intestines.